white kitchen and dining room renovation

 • Limit decor items

-Clutter can creep up on us easily but if you keep these traps in mind you can win the war every time.
-Your countertops are meant to be a usable workspace for you which means the things that help you should be there such as a knife block or certain spices.
-Appliances such as the microwave are best stored off of the counter and instead placed in the cabinet design.
-Dirty dishes immediately make a kitchen look smaller and should be dealt with as soon as possible.
-Make it a point to leave your kitchen clean every night as it eliminates stress the following morning and allows you to wake up feeling energized.
-When you have a small kitchen, it’s important to limit the amount of decor items you have since they can quickly take away valuable space.
+Clutter can creep up on us easily, but if you keep these traps in mind, you can win the war every time.
+Your countertops are meant to be a usable workspace for you, which means the things that help you should be there, such as a knife block or certain spices.
+Appliances such as the microwave are best stored off the counter and instead placed in the cabinet design.
+Dirty dishes immediately make a kitchen look smaller and should be dealt with immediately.
+Make it a point to leave your kitchen clean every night, as it reduces stress the following morning and helps you wake up feeling energized.
+When you have a small kitchen, it’s essential to limit the number of decor items, as they can quickly take up valuable space.
 Consider using your backsplash or even the countertop itself as decor.
-Choosing a stunning granite slab with an elegant vein or a colorful backsplash can make just as much a statement as a wall art or decor item.
-Keep your countertops clear of clutter and your peace of mind will thank you.
+Choosing a stunning granite slab with an elegant vein or a colorful backsplash can make just as much of a statement as a piece of wall art or decor.
+Keep your countertops clutter-free, and your peace of mind will be rewarded.